Jayson-Fong/Khaopiak/README.md

 <details style="border: 1px solid; border-radius: 8px; padding: 8px; margin-top: 4px;">
 <summary>🧮 User-specified entropy length</summary>

-While entropy lengths of 128, 160, 192, 224, and 256 bits are supported, coinciding with the BIP39 standard, increasing
-it does not inherently increase the system's level of security assurance because AES only supports 128, 192, and 256-bit key lengths, and Khaopiak currently chooses the longest key length possible without padding.
-This will be changed in the future to pad keys.
+When a user specifies an entropy length of 160 or 224, Khaopiak pads the entropy to become 192 and 256 bits, respectively, as AES only supports 128, 192, and 256-bit keys.
+As a result, while a longer-bit algorithm is used for encryption, it does not inherently increase the level of security assurance as the padding is predictable.

 </details>

 ## To do

 - [ ] Configurable content padding to mask content
+- [ ] POSIX-based upload/download script
-- [ ] Pad short keys to 192/256 to preserve entropy
+- [ ] Web portal

 ## Examples